mikayahlevi/mru-lm/README.md

 Which can be computed with a reverse parallel scan because matrix multiplication is associative.

-Combining all of this, we get the final gradient for the input matrices, $X$, which is $\nabla X_i = A_i B_i$, which can be effeciently computed using two parallel scans.
+Combining all of this, we get the final gradient for the input matrices, $X$, which is $\nabla X_i = A_i B_i$, which can be effeciently computed using a parallel scan and the output of the forward pass.